Warren Steinley: Early life

-Education and Career
+Education and career

-Steinley graduated with an Honours Degree in Political Science from the University of Regina, where he competed for the University of Regina Cougars Track and Field team.
+Steinley graduated with an honours degree in political science from the University of Regina, where he competed for the University of Regina Cougars Track and Field team.
 He also co-founded the local Saskatchewan Party Campus Club.
-After University, Warren completed an Internship with Hon.
+After University, Warren completed an internship with Hon.
 Gerry Ritz, the Minister of Agriculture in Ottawa and then worked in the office of Hon.
 Lynne Yelich, the Minister of Western Economic Diversification.
 Warren then returned to Saskatchewan in 2009 to work in the Saskatchewan Public Service within the Ministry of Executive Council as a Researcher.
 He served as the Director of Research within Government Caucus before being elected as an MLA in the 2011 Saskatchewan general election.

 Steinley has been involved in numerous Saskatchewan Party and Conservative Party of Canada leadership races.
-He served as Andrew Scheer’s Saskatchewan leadership campaign chair in 2017, and co-chaired Erin O’Toole's successful 2020 leadership bid.
+He served as Andrew Scheer's Saskatchewan leadership campaign chair in 2017, and co-chaired Erin O’Toole's successful 2020 leadership bid.

 Member of Legislative Assembly

-Steinley served as a Member of the Saskatchewan Legislative Assembly from 2011-2019 as the MLA for Regina Walsh-Acres.
+Steinley served as a Member of the Saskatchewan Legislative Assembly from 2011 to 2019 as the MLA for Regina Walsh-Acres.
 In addition to his duties as MLA, Steinley served as Deputy Caucus Chair, Chair of the Private Bills House Committee, member of the Standing Committee of Intergovernmental Affairs and Justice, and member of the Standing Committee of Human Services.
 Steinley was also a board member of Innovation Saskatchewan, the Provincial Capital Commission and served on the 2013 Grey Cup Executive Committee.

 Steinley was succeeded as MLA in 2020 by Derek Meyers.